fctr-id/okta-ai-agent/README.md

 # AI Provider Selection (vertex_ai, openai, azure_openai, openai_compatible)
 AI_PROVIDER=vertex_ai

+#Set this to False if you do not want to use a reasoning model prior to generation of the query
+USE_PRE_REASONING=True

 # Configure based on your chosen AI provider
 # Example for Vertex AI:
 VERTEX_AI_SERVICE_ACCOUNT_FILE=path/to/service-account.json